Kobe/fizz-buzz-service/README.md

 ## yet another coding challenge

-This a coding challenge to get familiar with Spring Boot and its lifecycle.
+This a coding challenge to get familiar with Spring Boot and its concepts.
 Therefore, I've chosen to implement the fizz buzz group word game.

 ## Requirements